Data Collection and Security Policies

 Modern Campus respects our customers’, and their website visitors’ right to privacy.
 This document describes how the Instinct™ by Modern Campus feature, when enabled in the Omni CMS product, collects data about your website visitors and how that data is used to deliver personalized content on web pages.
 It also covers the capabilities that enable institutions of higher education using the Instinct™ product to comply with the rights and choices that website visitors have regarding their personal information.

 There is a tremendous amount of detail about how we track user information laid out in later sections of this document.
-We designed Instinct™ by Modern Campus to capture only personally identifiable information (PII) that is needed to drive personalized experiences.
+We designed Instinct™ by Modern Campus such that it does not capture critical personally identifiable information (PII).
 Each regulatory standard defines PII slightly differently.
 This document defines critical PII as,

 - Driving License Number,

 - Passport Number.

 We only capture PII that is needed to drive personalized experiences.
 We offer several layers of prevention against importing critical PII, including programmatic recognition and user controls (see Data collection via CSV file).
 This document will enable you to ensure you are disclosing what is necessary to meet the guidelines that are relevant to your institution.